paul-pias/Object-Detection-and-Distance-Measurement/README.md

 you don't always want to make your device heavier by adding unnnecessary hardware modules.
 To avoid such cases you can follow a more convinent and feasible apporoach.
 As you have already integrated a camera for object detection, you can use the depth information that camera uses to draw the bounding boxes for localizing objects to calculate the distance of that object from the camera.

 ### How the object detection works?
-From the initial part we understood that, we need to measure distance from an image we to localize it first to get the depth information.
+From the initial part we understood that, to measure distance from an image we to localize it first to get the depth information.
 <b> Now, how actually localization works?</b>

 #### Localize objects with regression